kritisen/kritisen.github.io/aboutme.md

 subtitle:
 ---

-My professional details are available at [my LinkedIn profile](http://linkedin.com/in/kritisen).
+I work at the intersection of software (programming, distributed computing, analytics, ML/AI) and life sciences (pharma R&D, genomics, bioinformatics, medical imaging).
+More details are available at [my LinkedIn profile](http://linkedin.com/in/kritisen).

-I blog about unconventional careers at [GoHatke.com](http://gohatke.com/).
+In 2021, I self-published a book -- [The Creative Side Hustle: Five steps to launch your creative career (while keeping your day job)](http://mybook.to/creativesidehustle).

-I also blog about various topics under the sun at [this site](http://ksens.github.io).
+I also blog about various topics under the sun at this blog.